Optimal training-conditional regret for online conformal prediction: Online conformal prediction with pretrained scores

 \section{Online conformal prediction with pretrained scores}

 In this section, we study online conformal prediction with pretrained score functions, and put forward an algorithm that achieves minimax-optimal regret (up to logarithmic factors) for both the change-point and the smooth drift settings.
-To be precise, we impose the following assumption throughout this section. \begin{assumption}[Pretrained scores] Suppose the non-conformity score functions $\{s_t(\cdot,\cdot)\}_{t=1}^T$ are trained on a separate dataset.
-Conditional on $\{s_t(\cdot,\cdot)\}_{t=1}^T$, the samples $\{(X_t,Y_t)\}_{t=1}^T$ are independently generated. \end{assumption} In words, the data used to pretrain the scores---such as an offline dataset or a different data stream---are separate from, and independently generated of, the data stream for which we construct conformal prediction sets.
+To be precise, we impose the following assumption throughout this section. \begin{assumption}[Pretrained scores] Assume that the nonconformity score functions $\{s_t(\cdot,\cdot)\}_{t=1}^T$ are trained on an separate dataset independent of $\{(X_t,Y_t)\}_{t=1}^T$.
+Conditionally on $\{s_t(\cdot,\cdot)\}_{t=1}^T$, the observations $\{(X_t,Y_t)\}_{t=1}^T$ are independent.
+Moreover, for each $t\in[T]$, the random variable $s_t(X_t,Y_t)$ admits a continuous cumulative distribution function. \end{assumption} In words, the data used to pretrain the scores---such as an offline dataset or a different data stream---are separate from, and independently generated of, the data stream for which we construct conformal prediction sets.
 Consequently, the procedures studied in this section have the flavor of split conformal methods \citep{vovk2005algorithmic}.
 It is also noteworthy that the score functions are allowed to be time-varying.